 - how long they're likely to be off for

 If someone has symptoms or has tested positive

-If someone has symptoms or has tested positive for coronavirus, they must self-isolate (stay at home) for at least 10 days.
+If someone has symptoms or has tested positive for coronavirus, they must stay at home (self-isolate) for at least 10 days.

-Anyone else in their household must self-isolate for 14 days.
+Anyone else in their household must also self-isolate for 10 days.

-If anyone else in the household starts displaying symptoms or tests positive, they must self-isolate for at least 10 days.
-This is regardless of where they are in the 14-day isolation period.
+If anyone else in the household starts displaying symptoms or tests positive for coronavirus, they must self-isolate for at least 10 days from the day they first have symptoms or test positive.
+This is regardless of where they are in the initial 10-day isolation period.

 For more about households with coronavirus symptoms:

 - in England, see guidance for households with possible coronavirus on GOV.UK